Department of Psychology

 There are three elements in the graduate curriculum of the Cognition Program.

 1. Departmental curriculum.
-Students must complete the departmental core graduate curriculum.
+Students must complete the departmental common graduate curriculum.

-2. Basic courses.
-Three basic courses.
+2. Area courses.
+Three area-specific courses.
 The following list includes possible courses, including those that are not offered every year.
-The purpose of this requirement is to develop a deeper understanding of the theories and methods used to scientifically study cognition, and how these approaches are central to many areas of psychological inquiry.
-Pre-approved courses are:
+The purpose of this requirement is to develop a deeper understanding of the theories and methods used to scientifically study cognition, and of how these approaches are central to many areas of psychological inquiry.
+Pre-approved courses include:

 PSYC 37400 Long Term Memory